 By Phillips CD

-Keep doing that good work.
+And keep doing that good work.
 Mahalo.

 Dr. Phillips is a Professor of Radiology, Director of Head and Neck Imaging, at Weill Cornell Medical College, NewYork-Presbyterian Hospital, New York, NY.
 He is a member of the Applied Radiology Editorial Advisory Board.